The 6 Factors of Your Ultimate Potential — Humanity’s Missing Yard Stick (UHD Part 4)

 This is the hardest of the UP factors to assess.
 Why?
 Because it forces more depth of thought and reflection, especially if you are assessing it for someone else such as a job or promotion candidate.
 From a self-appraisal perspective, it should be much easier to look back at who were the ones that made you who you are today than to look back into someone else’s past.

-UP-4 is structurally unique, and it was not done intentionally.
+UP-4 is structurally unique and it was not done intentionally.
 It can be inferred if unable to measure directly, like balancing an equation.
-This is because of how intricately linked it is to the outcomes of UP-2 and UP-5, which are far easier to assess for other people.
+This is because of how intricately linked UP-4 is to the outcomes of UP-2 and UP-5, which are far easier to estimate for other people.

 The take-away is if the ‘Synapses and Supporters’ are there to help you in your moments of deepest need, you will get the cradled foothold to step up towards the brain ambidexterity.
 You either have above-average scores in UP-2 and UP-5, or you don’t.
-If you don’t, how much more digging do you need to do in UP-4 or UP-3, for that matter?
+If you don’t, how much more digging do you need to do in UP-4 or UP-3?
+If UP-2 and UP-5 score very high, learning more about the individual’s UP-3 and UP-4 is worth exploring for mutual personal growth.

 UP-5: The 3 H’s or JC’d?

-This one is my favorite — although it didn’t start that way.
+This one is my favorite, although it didn’t start that way.
 It became my favorite after seeing how well it works and how much it aligns with any religion.
-It fits extremely well with the Hindu philosophy of “Brah” which is the highest Universal Principle, the Ultimate Reality in the universe.
-It is the pervasive, genderless, infinite and eternal truth and binding unity behind all the diversity that exists.
+It fits extremely well with the Hindu philosophy of “Brah” which is the highest Universal Principle; the Ultimate Reality in the universe.
+It is the pervasive, genderless, infinite, and the eternal truth and binding unity behind all the diversity that exists.
 It fits the searching throughout your life for a relationship with God or any religious deity.

 UP-5 is a static capture of a dilemma itself.
 As an individual matures to this state of heightened reality, he or she becomes more attractive as prey due to our lack of a societal filter against it.
-Meaning, becoming Humble, Helpful and possessing Humility also usually makes you easy prey.
+Meaning, becoming Humble, Helpful and possessing Humility also usually makes you easy prey by those that become JC’d, or “Jaded with Chips” meaning having a chip on their shoulder.

 UP-5 represents a fork in everyone’s road they must take.
 They either end up the 3H’s or JC’d, or somewhere on the path towards one or the other.